 Let me start off by saying yes we had been trying, albeit we were trying for all of a month before I got unknowingly pregnant we were hoping that within the year we would be able to start getting excited for an arrival of our first little one.

 Even before my husband and I got married we knew we wanted a family, not immediately mind you but some day.
-After being married for about two and a half years we started actually talking more about when that just might happen and were getting more on board with adding a new person to our crazy little mix.
-Both myself and my husband are a country away from our families so we knew that this wasn’t a decision that would be easy and we would obviously face challenges.
-The option of moving back east, however, is not one that we were going to exercise.
-Our lives are in this beautiful province now and we couldn’t, at this point picture being anywhere but here.
-Knowing that we would not have the convenient help of in-laws or family close by to help with the craziness we knew this would be a big step and change for us.
+After being married for about two and a half years we started actually talking more about when that just might happen.
+We were getting more on board with adding a new person to our crazy little mix.
+Both myself and my husband are a country away from our families.
+We knew that this wasn’t a decision that would be easy and we would obviously face challenges.

 Part way through the summer (2015) I stopped having a want for alcohol of any kind, I didn’t really think anything of it.
 Normally when we would go out for dinner, go to a football game or even have a quiet night in I’d always say yes to a glass of wine or a beer.
 I wish I could place exactly when I stopped because maybe that could have been my ah-ha moment but it wasn’t, clearly it was my body’s way of saying hey it worked!